Landslides

-Definitions of the movement of ground
+Definitions of the landslides

 A grassroots movement is a movement more or less brutal of the soil or sub-soil along a slope.
 Depending on the speed of movement, there are two types of ground movement : slow (progressive deformation, often imperceptible) and fast.
 Landslides involve changes to the landscape.